 Engineering Distance Education

 Distance education provides opportunities for students to experience quality education outside the classroom in a flexible setting.
 Rather than attending classes in a face-to-face setting, students utilize technology to communicate and complete their course work through various media.
-Credit may be obtained through the internet, cellular phone devices, tablets, and CDs.
+Credit may be obtained through the internet, smartphones, tablets, and CDs.

-Distance education is an option for students who wish to continue their education but are unable to physically attend classes at specific times due to employment, location, or family commitments.
+Distance education is an option for students who wish to continue their education but are unable to physically attend classes at specific times due to schedule conflicts, employment, location, or family commitments.

-Oklahoma State University offers a number of graduate degree programs as well as undergraduate and graduate courses online.
+Oklahoma State University offers a number of online graduate degree programs as well as online undergraduate and graduate courses.